 The sponsoring NC State Department, not the foreign national employee, must initiate all petitions.
 The H-1B packet must be submitted to International Employment (IE) as far in advance as possible (three – six months preferred) to ensure timely processing.

-Note: If the department does not send the H-1B initiation packet to International Employment (IE) with enough time to reasonably obtain the status in the timeframe requested, IE cannot guarantee timely processing or that the person will be able to start working for the department in H-1B status by the requested start date.
+Please note that it takes IE a minimum of 3-4 weeks to prepare and file any type of H-1B petition, so please plan accordingly and DO NOT wait until the last minute to submit documents for H-1B status for an employee!
+If the department does not send the H-1B initiation packet to International Employment (IE) with enough time to reasonably obtain the status in the timeframe requested, IE cannot guarantee timely processing or that the person will be able to start working for the department in H-1B status by the requested start date.

 Please note that all foreign nationals employed at NC State University are required to meet with the International Taxation Unit at the time that they first become employed.
 Foreign nationals are also required to notify this unit of any changes in nonimmigrant status, employment and residential address.
 To schedule an appointment or notify this unit of such changes, please send an email to firstname.lastname@example.org.